prolibre-ch/nobinobi/README.rst

 Nobinobi
 ========

-Tools to facilitate the work in nurseries and kindergartens.
+Set of software developed by the company ProLibre in Geneva to facilitate the work in nurseries and kindergartens.

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg
      :target: https://github.com/pydanny/cookiecutter-django/